How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 1. Talking To Each Other Regularly

 You fall out of the conversation.
 It doesn’t seem like the conversation you guys have mattered.
 So if you are in a relationship with somebody and they are somewhere else, it’s necessary to send pictures.
-Send them like voice clips and short videos.
+Send them voice clips and short videos.

-2. Avoid Dangerous Situation
+2. Avoid Dangerous Situations

-I don’t mean avoiding car crashes or burning fires, avoiding situations where your friends are going out at night or if you’re hanging out at work with somebody, and it’s not somebody that your boyfriend knows.
+I don’t mean avoiding car crashes or burning fires, avoiding situations where your friends are going out at night or if you’re hanging out at work with somebody, and it’s not somebody your boyfriend knows.
 Those situations where that other person doesn’t have the power to see what’s going on.

 Just those weird situations out there might make that other person jealous.
 It makes them wish they knew what was going on.
 That’s the vital thing to try to avoid those situations.